Dagurf21/thetoddle_3ja/readme.md

 Progress - A progress bar to visualise how many of the users tasks have compleated within each list.

+Calendar - A calendar that can be viewed by clicking the calander button in the top right corner at the homescreen.
+The calander showes the months and due dates for tasks, giving the user a quick overview of the upcoming deadlines.

 Back - A back button, positioned in the top-left corner, allows users to return to the previous screen they were on.